-This program focuses on cognitive and attitudinal change, helping men on the path to becoming involved, responsible and committed fathers.
-The program is offered at all male prisons and is facilitated by institutional staff.
-The Marion County Detention Center, Grayson County Detention Center, Todd County Detention Center, and Boyd County Detention Center provide this program at their local jail.
+- This program focuses on cognitive and attitudinal change, helping men on the path to becoming involved, responsible and committed fathers.
+The program is offered at all male prisons and is facilitated by institutional staff and is also offered at 9 local jails. - 24/7 Dads - This is the community component to the Inside/Out Dads institutional program.
+24/7 Dads is offered in some supervision districts in the community and is facilitated by Probation and Parole staff.

-• 24/7 Dads

-This is the community component to the Inside/Out Dads institutional program.
-24/7 Dads is offered in all supervision districts in the community and is facilitated by Probation and Parole staff.
-Programs have begun in the following districts: